 Tickets are $5 general admission at the door.

-Join Winter Davis and guest hosts for a free stand-up open mic on Saturdays at 9pm at the Corner Stage on the Training Center 2nd floor (at the windows over North and Wells).
+Join Winter Davis and guest hosts for a free stand-up open mic on Saturdays at 9pm in Room 405.
 To get a slot, please fill out this form by Friday at 2pm.
+Walk-ins are able to sign up after that time in the Training Center.

 Improv groups of 5 people or more are eligible to perform a 15-minute opening slot for one of our three Severn Darden Graduate Program shows.
-For more details or to submit your team as an opening act, email Stephanie Case.
+For more details or to submit your team as an opening act, email Jesse Swanson.

-The Second City invites current students and graduates of the Training Center to submit proposals to produce shows in the Training Center Theaters.
+The Second City invites current students and graduates of the Training Center to submit proposals to produce shows in Second City’s Studio Theaters.
 Shows may be scripted or improvised.
 The person submitting the proposal should have a significant role in the production such as actor, director, writer or producer.

 On your proposal, apply not only for dates that work for your cast and crew’s schedules, but also for time slots appropriate to the show.
 See below for further specifics.